BurnYourPc/Sudoku/README.md

 Every Sudoku that is generated is saved as png in the corresponding folder.

-We rate 5 levels of difficulty (very Easy, Easy, Medium, Hard, very Hard) and divide them inτο symmetrical and nonsymmetrical problems.
+We rate 5 levels of difficulty (very Easy, Easy, Medium, Hard, very Hard) and divide them inτο symmetrical and non-symmetrical problems.
 11 symmetrical patterns can be generated, but is very easy to add as many as you wish (in utils/GeneratorsUtils.py).

 We use pyhton 3.5.2